-Etz Hayim Synagogue dates back to the Byzantine period like all the other synagogues bearing the same name.
+Etz Hayim Synagogue may be dating back to the Byzantine period like all the other synagogues bearing the same name.
 A document which belongs to Salomon Ben Ezra, who died in 1688, and which was cited in a book entitled Bate Knesiot, reads that the Moslem Turks also prayed in the only synagogue in Izmir.
 The period which this document mentions probably coincides with the period of Izmir’s conquest by the Turks, and it is understood that they prayed in this synagogue because there was no mosque in the city.

 Having escaped dangers of fire and earthquakes time and again, this synagogue was damaged by the fire of 1841, and Daniel de Sidi had it repaired in 1851.